Avaaz

 Avaaz is a US-based nonprofit organization launched in 2007 that promotes global activism on issues such as climate change, human rights, animal rights, corruption, poverty, and conflict.
 The word avaaz means 'voice' in several Asian and European languages.
 In 2012, The Guardian referred to Avaaz as "the globe's largest and most powerful online activist network".

-Funding, campaigns selection process and management
+Funding, campaigns and management

 On the topic of funding, The Guardian newspaper noted that "Since 2009, Avaaz has not taken donations from foundations or corporations, nor has it accepted payments of more than $5,000 (£3,100)".
 The newspaper described Avaaz funding as follows: "Instead, it relies simply on the generosity of individual members, who have now raised over $20m (£12.4m)."
 Before 2009, various foundations had funded Avaaz's staff and start-up costs.

+Members are identified as anyone who visits the main web site and adds their name via the "Join" link.
+Alternatively, a virtual account is created for anyone who signs a petition or engages in any other action on the site, such as making a donation or starting a campaign.
+A virtual account is changed into a subscription via other on-line confirmation methods.

 Global campaigns selection process

 Avaaz global campaigns are managed by a team of campaigners working from more than 30 countries, including the UK, India, Lebanon and Brazil.
 These campaigners communicate with members via email; they employ campaigning tactics including online public petitions, videos, and email-your-leader tools.
 In some cases, Avaaz also uses advertisements; solicits legal advice on how best to take a campaign forward; and stages "sit-ins, rallies, phone-ins and media friendly stunts".
 One example of such a stunt is "taking a herd of cardboard pigs to the doors of the World Health Organization to demand an investigation into the link between swine flu and giant pig farms."
 Another example is "creating a three-mile human chain handshake from the Dalai Lama to the doors of the Chinese Embassy in London to request dialogue between the parties."

 Suggestions for campaigns are contributed by members and supplemented by guidance from specialist teams.
 Once a suggestion has been identified as promising, tester emails are sent to 10,000 Avaaz members as a poll; if these emails receive a sufficient response, the campaign is opened to all Avaaz members.
 In 2010, The Economist suggested that "the way Avaaz bunches unlikely causes together may be an asset in a world where campaigns, like race and class, can still segregate people, not reconcile them".